 When only the finest graduates of Underwater Basket-Weaving School are good enough to do the job, you need… Guardian Defenders.
-Click below to read on, or check out the Tactics Corner for more reviews and strategies.
+Click below to read the CA2018-updated article, or check out the Tactics Corner for more reviews and strategies.

 Guardian Defenders– previously just “Guardians” in some editions- are the basic troop of a Craftworlds army, the rank and file.
 Consisting of all members of the craftworld that are not currently following a Path of War, they are the civilian militia that is called to battle in the most dire of circumstances.
 Despite this, they can still be quite dangerous, for many of them have walked warrior Paths in their long lives and the exceptional reflexes and skill of the Eldar physique make every one of them as deadly as any space marine.